kundajelab/genomedisco/README.md

 Running GenomeDISCO
 ---

+For this example, we will use a subset of datasets from Rao et al., 2014.

 **1. Split files by chromosome**

 In addition to the input files, you need a metadata file with all the samples you are going to compare later on.
 The format is: contact map name, path to contact map (tab delimited).
 Here's an example: